chrislutsko/chrislutsko.github.io/_pages/about.md

   - /about.html
 ---

-As of September 2020, I am a Hill Assistant Prof. (post-doc) at Rutgers university, with research interests in a broad range of topics relating to number theory, dynamical systems, and mathematical physics.
+As of September 2020, I am a Hill Assistant Prof. (post-doc) at Rutgers university, my mentor is [Alex Kontorovich](https://sites.math.rutgers.edu/~alexk/).
+My research interests lie at the intersection of several topics including number theory, dynamical systems, and mathematical physics.
 Before this I received my PhD at the University of Bristol under the supervision of [Jens Marklof](https://people.maths.bris.ac.uk/~majm/home.html) and [Bálint Tóth](https://sites.google.com/view/balint-toth-math/home).

 In the Fall of 2021 I will be organizing the Rutgers number theory seminar.
 Feel free to get in contact about possible talks.